Article about responsible dog ownership with large dogs.

 Scaremongering media

-I also know that reported bite statistics (for what they are worth) consistently fail to show one breed significantly more likely to bite than another.
+I also know that bite statistics (for what they are worth) consistently fail to show one breed significantly more likely to bite than another.
 But…

-Muzzled German Shepherd attack
+Muzzled attack

 Muzzled German Shepherd repeatedly attacks my dog while I am walking with my 1-year-old child.